sntran/google_maps/README.md

 - [x] [Place Autocomplete](https://developers.google.com/places/web-service/autocomplete) - can be used to automatically fill in the name and/or address of a place as you type.
 - [ ] [Place Details](https://developers.google.com/places/web-service/details) - Returns more detailed information about a specific Place, including user reviews.
 - [ ] [Place Photo](https://developers.google.com/places/web-service/photos) - Gives you access to the millions of Place related photos stored in Google's Place database
-- [ ] [Place Search](https://developers.google.com/places/web-service/search) - Returns a list of places based on a user's location or search string.
+- [x] [Place Nearby Search](https://developers.google.com/places/web-service/search#PlaceSearchRequests) - Returns a list of places within a specified area based on a user's location or search string.
 - [x] [Query Autocomplete](https://developers.google.com/places/web-service/query) - can be used to provide a query prediction service for text-based geographic searches, by returning suggested queries as you type.
 - [ ] [Timezone](https://developers.google.com/maps/documentation/timezone/intro) - Time zone data for anywhere in the world.